AI For DUI Arrest Calls

 Legal advice, strategy, deadlines, case value, conflict sensitive facts, current clients, represented callers, urgent custody concerns, license questions, and fee exceptions.

-Why make a dedicated DUI arrest call plan?
+Why make a dedicated DUI arrest call path?

 DUI callers search and decide differently from general legal callers.
 They bring arrest, court, license, family, custody, deadline, and reputation pressure into the same conversation.